A

 Wicking The longitudinal flow of a liquid in a wire or cable construction due to capillary action.

 Wire Wire is a slender rod or filament of drawn metal, usually copper or aluminum.
 If a wire is covered with insulation, it is called an "insulated wire".
-The term "wire" really referes to the metal, the insulation is normally included in the context.
+The term "wire" really refers to the metal, the insulation is normally included in the context.

 Wire Type Designations Letters and numbers assembled to designate material and capabilities of wire and cable as defined in the NEC are spread throughout this glossary.
 The following suffixes or prefixes may be added to further describe material and capabilities.
 For example: